All Blog Posts

 Person holding 40 Canadian dollars - Cookiebot

-• Canada’s PIPEDA applies to any website in the world that processes personal information from Canadian residents for commercial use.
+• Scope: PIPEDA applies to any private sector organization worldwide that collects, uses, or discloses personal information from Canadian residents for commercial purposes.

 Person sitting on rocks with the sea in the background at sunset - Cookiebot

-Scan your website to see what cookies and trackers are in operation
+Scan your website to see what cookies and trackers are in operation.
+Learn your compliance risk in minutes.

 Cookieboot Pop Up Banner - Cookiebot